openlegend/core-rules/core/SRD.md

 \
 **Prerequisites:**

--   **Tier 1**: None
+-   **Tier 1:** None

-**Description:** Whether you were born into nobility, heir to a great treasure, or simply a well-established merchant, you are wealthier than the average \newline adventurer. \newline
+**Description:** Whether you were born into nobility, heir to a great treasure, or simply a well-established merchant, you are wealthier than the average adventurer. \newline

 **Effect:** Your wealth score is increased by 1.